 To detect a 40% reduction (a reduction in event rate from 0.000986 to 0.0005916), with a 90% power and two-sided significance level of 5%, a total sample size of 212,960 women would be required without inflation for clustering effect.
 This infection rate estimate is conservative as it is based on culture confirmed cases only so the inclusion of clinically suspected cases will likely increase the power.
 There are no published estimates for the hospital-level intracluster correlation coefficient (ICC) for early-onset neonatal infection, but we would expect any variations in the infection rates across clusters to be a result of individuals' clinical or demographic risk factors, biochemical or molecular markers, or bacterial load rather than hospital-level factors, hence we have chosen a small ICC of 0.0001.
-Assuming this ICC, an average cluster size of 4,500 (calculated using published NHS Maternity statistics for deliveries in consultant-led or AMUs with a minimum of 3000 deliveries per annum) and allowing for a coefficient of variation in cluster size of 0.31, the design effect for the sample size would be around 1.5.
+Assuming this ICC, an average cluster size of 4,500 (calculated using published NHS Maternity statistics for deliveries in consultant-led or AMUs with a minimum of 3000 deliveries per annum) and allowing for a coefficient of variation in cluster size of 0.31 (CV). the design effect for the sample size would be around 1.5.
 Adjusting for the design effect would lead to a total sample size of 320,000 women.
-These could be recruited from a minimum of 72 maternity sites, but we aim to recruit from 80 sites to improve our power should infection rates be lower, and also reduce the trial duration.
+These could be recruited from a minimum of 72 maternity sites, but we aim to recruit from 80 sites to improve our power GBS3_Protocol_Final Version 6.0_13Dec2023 Page 37 of 66 should there be misspecification in any sample size parameters,, and also reduce the trial duration.
+The final number of participants providing data will be determined by the birth rates at the participating sites and the quantity and quality of data available in routine sources and through adjudication.
 Any possible loss in precision due to uncertainties in the hospital-level ICC and not accounting for multiple births will be offset by the expected increase in infection rate.